[COMIC] Be like the Wilson's Bird of Paradise: Use contrast to your advantage

 Want to learn how to declutter your presentation slides?

-I've got a FREE sample course I think you'll love!
+I've made a sample course I think you'll love!
+Sign up below to get started.

 Thanks for reading!